CrispNCrispy/katacoda-scenarios/computer_vision_1/step1.md

 Before we actually move on to working with images, let us first learn how to use Keras and build neural networks for simple problems.
 We will begin by solving a regression problem in step 1 and 2, and then a classification problem in step 3 and 4.
-In the second scenario, we shall put together whatever we learnt to solve an image classification problem.

-So, let's setup our environment first.

 Create a new file where our code will reside: